helium729/vigna/README.md

 In a read transfer `wstrb` *must* has the value 0 and `wdata` is unused.

-The memory reads the address `mem_addr` and makes the read value available on `mem_rdata` in the cycle `mem_ready` is high.
+The memory reads the address `addr` and makes the read value available on `rdata` in the cycle `ready` is high.

 There is no need for an external wait cycle.
-The memory read can be implemented asynchronously with `mem_ready` going high in the same cycle as `mem_valid`.
+The memory read can be implemented asynchronously with `ready` going high in the same cycle as `valid`.

 #### Write Transfer